 Nonprofits are banned from supporting or opposing any candidate running for elected office, nor may nonprofits support or be affiliated with any political parties.
 Applications for any candidate-related or partisan activity will be rejected.

-If your application was not funded last time and you feel that your organization did well on all the above mentioned points, then it may simply have been a case of not enough money to go around.
-We are forced to make some really tough decisions, so we want to encourage groups to try again.
-Each group is eligible to reapply one year after an application is submitted to the Fund.
+If your application was not funded last time and you feel that your organization did well on all the above mentioned points, contact us and ask us why.
+We may be able to offer ideas that would help you reapply to the Grassroots Fund, and potentially other funders as well.
+Each group is eligible to reapply six months after an application is submitted to the Fund.
 Groups are often funded the second time because they can show a stronger track record and/or their application is better crafted.
-Feel free to give staff a call for feedback on your last application and to strategize about submitting a new one.

-- Does the proposal address the goals of the Fund?
+- Does the proposal address the goals and priorities of the Fund?

 - Is the work plan clear and reasonable?

 - Is the budget realistic?
-Can the work be done for the amount requested?
 Is there a viable plan to raise enough money to pay for the group’s work?